cms-opendata-workshop/workshop2023-lesson-cms-detector/_episodes/01-introduction.md

 ![](../fig/cms_160312_02.png){:width="100%"}

+*Above: A schematic view of the CMS detector.*

 The detector is built around a huge solenoid magnet.
 This takes the form of a cylindrical coil of superconducting cable, cooled to -268.5oC, that generates a magnetic field of 4 Tesla, about 100,000 times that of the Earth.

 Detectors consist of layers of material that exploit the different properties of particles to catch and measure the energy and momentum of each one.
 CMS needed: